OpenStackweb/osf-website/src/pages/about/staff/index.md

     picture: /img/about-staff/markcollier.jpg
     title: Chief Operating Officer
     twitter: https://twitter.com/sparkycollier
-  - description: <p>Thierry Carrez is the Vice-President of Engineering at the Open Infrastructure Foundation, in charge of the  long-term health of the open source projects under the Foundation.
+  - description: <p>Thierry Carrez is the General Manager at the Open Infrastructure Foundation, in charge of the  long-term health of the open source projects under the Foundation.
 A long-time elected member of  the OpenStack Technical Committee, he has been a Release Manager for the OpenStack project since  its inception, coordinating the effort and facilitating collaboration between contributors.</p>  <p>Thierry spoke about OpenStack, open innovation and open source project management at various  conferences around the world, including OSCON, LinuxCon, and FOSDEM.
 A Python Software Foundation  fellow, he was previously the Technical lead for Ubuntu Server at Canonical, an operational manager  for the Gentoo Linux Security Team, and an IT manager in various companies.</p>
     linkedin: https://www.linkedin.com/in/thierry-carrez-652662a
     name: Thierry Carrez
     openStack: https://www.openstack.org/community/members/profile/154
     picture: /img/about-staff/thierry.jpeg
-    title: Vice President of Engineering
+    title: General Manager
     twitter: https://twitter.com/tcarrez
   - description: Wes Wilson is Director of Marketing for the Open Infrastructure Foundation.
 He has spent the past two decades  in startups including